8. Impact assessment

 UK economy

-• Most economists agreed Brexit harms UK economy:
+• Most economists expected Brexit to harm the UK economy:

 • Continues to grow long-run, but more slowly than if UK had stayed in EU